 Activities can help you in a couple of ways.
-First, you’ll learn more about and align fast on project details, background, history and current progress, if any.
+First, you’ll learn more about and align fast on project details, background, history, and current progress, if any.
 Second, you’ll also get a better feel for how bold the ideas should be, and which of the many possible directions should be explored.
 How can you make sure you can keep the discussion going and actually tease out actionable outcomes?
 Check out our list of best-practice workshop techniques.

 Once the workshop is over, you’ll have some work to do.
 Even if you return from the workshop with feasible, tangible results, you will still need to give them a bit more depth before you progress to the prototyping phase.
-You should also use this time to set up your team, tune cross-team collaboration, prepare your testing workspace and progress to project start.
+You should also use this time to set up your team, tune cross-team collaboration, prepare your testing workspace, and progress to the project start.
 Here are some tips for flushing out the use cases and design validation.

-When you are working on an automotive future concept, it is hard to guess technical or ergonomical limitations on your own.
+When you are working on an automotive future concept, it is hard to guess technical or ergonomic limitations on your own.
 To work correctly with all technical or conceptual limitations, you need information.
 And to get information, you need allies.
 Who should these allies be?
 We’ve drawn up a list of ideas in our best-practice document.
 The symbiosis of your design ideas and your allies’ feedback should guarantee a good finished product.

 The detailed design process and tools will vary based on the design team involved.
 But the core deliverables typically stay the same.